Unrecognized

 A Boshih dog has a long silky coat, and it sheds frequently, but strangely, this breed can be fine for allergy sufferers if they groom the coat weekly.
 The coat of a Boshih dog is long and straight, so you don’t have to find the fur all over the place if you keep it under some control.

-If you want a low-maintenance dog, then Boshih is not the best choice, as well as a long silken coat, this dog has big floppy ears that need to be cleaned regularly, and it also has teeth that need regular attention.
+If you want a low maintenance dog, then Boshih is not the best choice, as well as a long silken coat, this dog has big floppy ears that need to be cleaned regularly, and it also has teeth that need regular attention.
 This dog is not hypoallergenic, but shedding can be kept under control.

 The Boshih dog is a designer breed with a long straight coat that looks lovely when brushed; unfortunately, this mixed breed sheds its fur regularly, so you will need to groom them two or three times a week to keep the shedding down.
-If you do, you will have fewer allergy issues.

-When it comes to noise, the Boshih is a quiet companion; although they are very attached and don't like to be left on their own, they don't bark a lot.
-That said, a Boston Terrier Shih Tzu mix will let you know when it's unhappy with some barking, howling, or whining for attention.
+When it comes to noise, the Boshih is generally a quiet companion; although they are very attached and don’t like to be left on their own, they don’t bark a lot.
+That said, a Boston Terrier Shih Tzu mix will let you know when it’s unhappy with some barking, howling, or whining for attention.

 These dogs are also intelligent, so pet owners will be able to train them more easily; if you have children in the house, early socialisation is important to make sure they are familiar and friendly with your kids.